HR/google-drive-unshare/README.md

 2. Copy & Paste the `Code.gs` in this repository into the default file and select the `main` function under "Select function"
-3. In the code, set the `userEmail` variable to the email address of the user you want unshare items with and optionally set `copyNotOwned` variable to `true` if you want to also copy the items.
+3. In the code, set the `userEmail` variable to the email address of the user you want unshare items with or leave it blank to unshare with everyone and optionally set `copyNotOwned` variable to `true` if you want to also copy the items.
 If you want to unshare a specific folder (incl. subfolders and subfiles), set the `folderId` variable (everything after https://drive.google.com/drive/folders/ of the folder URL).
 4. Hit run!
 (You will probably also be prompted grant permission to your drive so do that)